JTarball/hyroxwebsite/site/content/post/running-gear.md

 Unfortunately they are not the cheapest on the market but the pure comfort and quality makes it totally worth it.

-The carry capability is also not the greatest in the market but personally it's enough for any gels you may carry
+The carry capability is also not the greatest in the market but personally it's enough for any gels you may carry.

  <https://www.tracksmith.com/gb/products/m-session-shorts?sku=MB32201BY>

 ## Gels

 Maurten is simply the best gels I have used, it should be noted that this can be a personal thing.
-I have known people to have issues with various gels in terms of their digestive system, I never had however if you are one of them note that maurten gels are different 'hyrogel' easier on your system during a run.
+I have known people to have issues with various gels in terms of their digestive system.

+I never had however if you are one of them note that maurten gels are a 'hyrogel' and thus easier on your system during a run.

 ### Maurten Gel 100 (12x40g)